 How Users Can Help Reduce Contact Fatigue

-With the design changes noted above having been made—along with any others appropriate for a specific item—there are steps that users can take to further minimize contact fatigue in metal ball bearings and other parts, tools, and equipment.
+With design changes noted above implemented—along with any others appropriate for a specific item—users can take additional steps.
+These steps can further minimize contact fatigue in metal ball bearings and other parts, tools, and equipment.
 For example, ensuring that the proper amount of the right lubricant is maintained on contact surfaces is very important.

-In addition, taking accurate measurements of the contact stress being encountered by the parts in question and then reducing that stress as much as is feasible can also reduce contact fatigue and lower the risk of metal failure.
+In addition, taking accurate measurements of the contact stress encountered by the parts in question is crucial.
+Reducing that stress as much as feasible can help minimize contact fatigue and lower the risk of metal failure.

 Metal Part Replacement Is Inevitable—Failure Is Not